B-Bounded cohomology and applications: Duality groups and the comparison map

-\begin{proof} Let $G_i' = \pi_1(\partial M)$ and $G'' = \pi_1(D(M))$.
-By Van Kampen's theorem, $G'' \isom G\underset{G'}* G$; moreover, the incompressibility of $\partial M$ in $M$ implies $D(M)\homotopic K(G'',1)$ is aspherical.
-Now consider the diagram Both the top and bottom sequences are derived from the collapsing of the spectral sequence associated to a group acting on a complex (in this case, a tree with two edges and three vertices, representing the amalgamated free product).
+Both the top and bottom sequences are derived from the collapsing of the spectral sequence associated to a group acting on a complex (in this case, a tree with two edges and three vertices, representing the amalgamated free product).
 The vertical maps are induced by the comparison transformation ${\B}H^*(_-)\to H^*(_-)$, implying the diagram is commutative.
 By Theorem \ref{thm:manifold}, the comparison map is an isomorphism for both $G'$ and $G''$ (both of whose classifying spaces are represented by compact, oriented finite-dimensional manifolds without boundary).
-The result follows by the five-lemma. \end{proof} It is not clear if this is the best possible result when the boundary is non-empty, i.e., whether $\B$-isocohomologicality for $G$ could be guaranteed by the $\B$-boundedness of a single cohomology class.
+The result follows by the five-lemma. \end{proof}

+It is not clear if this is the best possible result when the boundary is non-empty, i.e., whether $\B$-isocohomologicality for $G$ could be guaranteed by the $\B$-boundedness of a single cohomology class.
 It is also not clear what one can say in general if either $\partial M$ is not aspherical, or if it is, but not incompressibly embedded in $M$.
 All of these situations would seem to deserve further attention.